skip to content

 A PA’s scope of practice will reflect their supervising physician's scope of practice and is determined by the PA’s own knowledge, skill, and judgment.
 This means that each PA’s scope of practice will vary according to a number of factors, including the individual’s education, training and experience.

-Why are PAs being regulated in Ontario?
+Why are PAs regulated in Ontario?

 PAs have been working in the Ontario health care system since 2007.
 Since then, successive provincial governments in Ontario have been exploring different forms of oversight with CPSO, in response to requests from the PA profession.
 In 2019, the government expressed interest in pursuing a more robust form of regulation.
 CPSO proposed a model of oversight, which ultimately led to the establishment of a new physician assistant registrant class under CPSO.